alban-read/M1-MICRO-FORTH/dumbint.md

 ASCII text is used for function names and vaiables, not Unicode

 Unicode may be supported only for Unicode strings if they are added

+### Origin

+Greenspans 10th rule

+Any sufficiently complicated C or Fortran program contains an ad hoc, informally-specified, bug-ridden, slow implementation of half of Common Lisp.

+Albans Nth rule

+Any sufficiently simple assembly language program contains a half-arsed implementation of FORTH.

+e.g. As soon as you start writing a program in Assembler, if you want to test it, and retain your sanity, you need to implement at least half of the things that FORTH provides.

+But no more that that, or it becomes FORTH, and that is not the end objective of working in Assembler.

+Just enough FORTH to test the assembler words and string them together is the trick.

 #### Memory management